OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

     // GET group members and page through the results (10 at a time) public async Task<ActionResult> GroupMembers(string groupId, string nextLink) {
-        // Show the profile of a user after a user is clicked from the search var client = GetGraphServiceClient();
+        // Show the profile of a user after a user is clicked from the search. var client = GetGraphServiceClient();
         List<User> userMembers = new List<User>();
         IMembersCollectionWithReferencesPage members = new MembersCollectionWithReferencesPage();